katenuss/ps_211/lecture17.md

 :: content ::
 A study predicts college GPA using SAT score (X₁) and high school GPA (X₂).

-When SAT score is used alone, it significantly predicts college GPA (b = 0.03, p < .01).
+When SAT score is used alone, it significantly predicts college GPA ($b = 0.03, p < .01$).
 When both SAT score and high school GPA are included as predictors in the model, the slope for SAT becomes non-significant.

 **What is the best interpretation of this result?**